subsquid/docs/docs/quickstart/quickstart-ethereum.md

 ## Step 3: Set the network

 Inspect `src/processor.ts` and set the EVM network of interest.
-Consult the [processor configuration page](/evm-indexing/configuration) for the list of supported networks and configuration options.
+Consult the [supported networks](/evm-indexing/supported-networks) and [processor configuration](/evm-indexing/configuration) pages.

 ## Step 4: Launch Postgres and detach